thoughtworks/inSpac/documents/Set-Up-SEA-SC-Integration-Demo.md

-# How to set up demo
+# How to set up SEA-SC-Integration-Demo

 - [Run keycloak](TODO: need to update)
 - [Import json config into keycloak](#import-json-config-into-keycloak)